 The AT is famous for its wooden three-sided shelters, which are generally spread out around every 10 miles.
 Beyond that, however, the rocky, rooty, rugged terrain on the AT makes it hard to find a good tent spot.
 That’s one reason why I prefer a hammock shelter on the AT—good setup spots for them abound.
 Regardless of whether you like hanging in trees or staying on the ground, a good AT shelter is lightweight, durable, easy-to-set up, keeps out bugs, and holds up to storms.
 The all-in-one Hennessy Hammocks Hyperlite Zip is a good balance of weight, price, and durability.
-At less than 2 pounds, it includes bug netting and a tarp to keep our rain.
+At less than 2 pounds, it includes bug netting and a tarp to keep out rain.
 For those who prefer a traditional tent, the freestanding two-person Tarp Tent Double Rainbow pitches with a pair of trekking poles and is time-tested on the AT.

 Sleeping Bag or Quilt

 A good sleeping pad will go a long way toward keeping you comfortable in shelters, where hikers sleep on hardwood floors (some of which aren’t flat, like the infamous baseball bat flooring of parallel logs used in older shelters in Maine).
 To save weight, I like to a ¾ or kids’ length pad.
 At 10 oz and only $35, the short version of the Thermarest Z-lite Sol is an affordable foam pad that is a favorite of many thru-hikers.
 (Prefer an inflatable?
 The 3/4-length Paria Recharge S is a lightweight option.)

 Appalachian Trail Apparel and Accessories